5 Ways to Tailor your Church Invite Cards for Outreach

 Developing a strategy for your church’s outreach is beneficial for reaching your local community on a personal level.
 Though it can seem daunting, these five pro tips make personalizing and tailoring your church invite cards a simple and effective practice.
 Aligning your church’s messaging to the needs and motivations of your specific audience is the key to connecting with them.
 Thankfully, the majority of people still respond positively to physical mail that’s tailored toward them.
 All it takes is letting what you know inform your approach.

-If knowing your people better and making decisions with confidence is something you want for your organization, we’d love to show you how Gloo can help.
+And, if knowing your people better and making decisions with confidence is something you want for your organization, we’d love to show you how Gloo can help.